Joshua-Tewari/Tic-Tac-Toe--python-/README.md

 # Tic-Tac-Toe--python-

-This is a simple tic tac toe game using python
+This is a simple tic tac toe python game using tkinter

+pip install tk